xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 `az.InferenceData` is an object that stores (nearly) of outputs of Bayesian Modeling in a consisntent manner.
 Under the hood `az.InferenceData` is largely a collection of Xarray objects, with some utility functions built in as well.
-Xarray was the natural choice, especially for MCMC inference, because its ability to store, index, and perform calculations over multidimensional outputs is exactly what is needed to enable Bayesian workflows.
+Xarray was the natural choice, especially for MCMC inference, because its ability to store, index, and perform calculations over multidimensional outputs are routine task for computational Bayesian modelers.

 ![InferenceData Architecture](https://python.arviz.org/en/stable/_images/InferenceDataStructure.png)